• Skip to primary navigation

 We are about an hour outside of a major city.
 We have farms.
 We commonly have deer that can easily cross the road and cause accidents—birds of prey that can swoop down and take small animals and rodents.
 Clearly, we are not in a city at all.

-When I grew up, I was only 15 minutes from downtown, and my "street smarts" were a lot more attuned to where I lived.
-But, my daughter did not have that.
+I was only 15 minutes from downtown when I grew up, and my "street smarts" were a lot more attuned to where I lived.
+But my daughter did not have that.
 (Nor did my son, for that matter.)
-We live in a lovely area with lower than the national average crime, and houses are farther apart from one another.
+We live in a lovely area with a lower-than-national average crime rate, and our houses are farther apart from one another.

 While spending time with my daughter, who is now a junior in college, I asked her to give me feedback for this post.
 While she felt that she didn't have as much advice since she started school right before COVID happened, she did give me some help with this post.
 Read on and get some advice for your daughter.